-Our Broward County traffic ticket defense lawyers at the Law Offices of Leifert & Leifert know that Florida State Statute 316.123 deals with the specifications surrounding when a vehicle may enter a stop or yield intersection.
+Our Ft.
+Lauderdale traffic ticket defense attorneys at the Law Offices of Leifert & Leifert know that Florida State Statute 316.123 deals with the specifications surrounding when a vehicle may enter a stop or yield intersection.
+They have the experience necessary to defend your rights and protect your integrity if you are accused of violating stop sign laws.

 The statute stipulates that the right-of-way at an intersection may be indicated by stop signs or yield signs, as is authorized in s.
 316.006.
 The statute goes on to note that, except when directed to proceed by a police officer or traffic control signal, every driver of a vehicle that is approaching a stop intersection indicated by a stop sign shall stop at a clearly marked stop line, but if none exists, then they shall stop before entering the crosswalk on the near side of the intersection or, if none exists, then they shall stop at the point nearest the intersecting roadway where the driver has a view of approaching traffic on the intersecting roadway before entering the intersection.